Nana Knows Best

 "Anne, she's my baby don't do this.
-I've already lost Hank; don't take my little girl," she cried huge, body shaking sobs into the phone,.
+I've already lost Hank; don't take my little girl," she cried huge, body shaking sobs into the phone.

 "Joyce, you need to get your life together.
-I offer you that; Lizbeth wants that for you.
+I offer you that; Lizbeth wants it for you.
 She wants you away from that town to give you a fresh start, a sober one.
 Do this for her, if you ever hope to repair the damage you and my son have already done," Anne said not unkindly.

-Hanging up the phone Joyce looked around their home and sobbed, "Buffy baby, I'm so sorry."
+Hanging up the phone Joyce looked around their home and sobbed, "Buffy, baby, I'm so sorry."

 are you somewhere you may speak freely?" a cultured voice asked.

 "I am Lizbeth's grandmother.
-She is here with me; she is safe monsieur
+She is here with me; she is safe, monsieur

 "Thank god.
 Where are you?
 When will Buffy be returning?
 Pardon me madam, you never told me your name."

-"I am Anne Merteuil, perhaps you have heard of me oui
+"I am Anne Merteuil, perhaps you have heard of me, oui

 "But, her duty is here."